apache/fury-site/docs/blog/blog1_fury_introduction.md

 # Background

-Serialization is basic components of system communication, and is widely used in big data, AI framework, cloud native and other distributed systems.
+Serialization is a basic component of system communication, and widely used in big data, AI framework, cloud native and other distributed systems.
 Data transfer between processes/languages/nodes, or object persistence, state read/write and copy all need serialization.
-The performance and ease-of-use of serialization influence runtime and development efficiency.
+The performance and ease-of-use of serialization affects runtime and development efficiency of the system.

 Static serialization frameworks
 like [protobuf](https://github.com/protocolbuffers/protobuf)/[flatbuffers](https://github.com/google/flatbuffers) cannot
-be used for cross-language [application development](https://en.wikipedia.org/wiki/Domain-driven_design) directly cause they don't support object shared reference and polymorphism, and also need to generate code ahead.
+be used for cross-language [application development](https://en.wikipedia.org/wiki/Domain-driven_design) directly because they don't support **shared reference and polymorphism**, and also need to generate code ahead.
 Dynamic serialization frameworks such as JDK serialization, Kryo, Fst, Hessian, Pickle provide ease-of-use and dynamics, but don't support cross-language and suffer significant performance issues, which is unsuitable for high throughput, low latency, and large-scale data transfer scenarios.